ros101/ros101-ros101.github.io/object/index.md

     list:
     - Bourgeois, D. (2014) Welcome to Information Systems for Business and Beyond.
 Saylor Academy.
     - Scott, A. & Menn, J. (2014) Exclusive&#58; Air traffic system failure caused by computer memory shortage.
 Reuters.
+    - Charette.
+R. N. (2005) 'Why Software Fails - We waste billions of dollars each year on entirely preventable mistakes'.
+IEEE Spectrum.
+Available from https://spectrum.ieee.org/why-software-fails [Accessed on 19/11/2021]
   - group:
     title: The case of 737 MAX
     list: